-The coins for the second and third years of the Voyage will be issued in 2019 and 2020.
+The coin for the third year of the Voyage will be issued in mid-2020.

 Cook sailed from Plymouth on 26 August 1768.
 His orders were to observe the Transit of Venus from Tahiti, and then to sail south to search for the fabled Great Southern Continent.
 It wasn’t there!
 However, he circumnavigated and charted New Zealand, and then explored the east coast of Australia, never visited before by any European.
 He returned with a mass of information about the peoples, animals and plants of the Pacific.
 He had placed its geography on a firm footing.

 The coins were designed by Gary Breeze.
 There are three editions available: Brilliant Uncirculated, Silver Proof and Gold Proof.
 Brilliant £12 and Silver £67.50 are on sale at the Museum.
 Gold £845 may be ordered through the Museum.

 Whether you are a collector or admirer of Cook, or buy as a gift, the coins will be a handsome reminder of your visit to Whitby, where James Cook spent 9 years learning his trade, and where all four of his ships were built.